-In 2015, 38 cases of West Nile disease, including 3 fatalities, were diagnosed in NYC.4 There are no vaccines against human West Nile virus infection or medications to treat it, so prevention of mosquito bites is key.22 o Possible symptoms include fever, headache, fatigue, or body aches, although most patients do not have symptoms.29
+West Nile virus is transmitted to humans by the Culex species mosquito.
+In 2017, 21 cases of West Nile disease were diagnosed in NYC.4 There are no vaccines against human West Nile virus infection or medications to treat it, so prevention of mosquito bites is key.22

-- Counsel patients, especially those 65 and older or those who are immunosuppressed, to take protective measures against mosquito bites (Boxes 523-26 and 6^{26,27}). - Suspect West Nile viral disease in patients with viral meningitis or encephalitis, acute flaccid paralysis, and/or symptoms compatible with West Nile fever, particularly between July 1 and October 31.28
+- Counsel patients, especially those aged 60 years and older or those who are immunosuppressed, to take protective measures against mosquito bites (Boxes 522-26 and 6^{22,25,26}). - Suspect West Nile viral disease in patients with viral meningitis or encephalitis, acute flaccid paralysis, and/or symptoms compatible with West Nile fever, particularly between July 1 and October 31.27 - Possible symptoms include fever, headache, fatigue, rash, or body aches, although most patients do not have symptoms.28